boldyshev/kidney-nori/README.md

 channels = [1, 2, 5] # say, we need protein, lipid and LTL channels
 img = sci.io.imread(image_fp)[channels]
 ```
-The model will have to be retrained with corresponding number of input channels:
+The model will need to be retrained with the corresponding number of input channels:
 ```python
 model = Unet(img.shape[0], 1)
 ...